 Learn about opportunities to join our team here.

-On Site Opera is a registered 501(c)(3) nonprofit organization, and is a proud member of Opera America, the New York Opera Alliance, and the Manhattan Chamber of Commerce.
+On Site Opera is a registered 501(c)(3) nonprofit organization, and is a proud member of Opera America, the New York Opera Alliance, Composers Now, and the Manhattan Chamber of Commerce.